NBISweden/AGAT/docs/agat_how_does_it_work.md

 * Tools with \_sp\_ prefix

 \_sp\_ stands for SLURP.
-Those tools will charge the file in memory Omniscient data structure.
+Those tools will charge the file in memory in a specific data structure.
 It has a memory cost but makes life smoother.
 Indeed, it allows to perform complicated tasks in a more time efficient way ( Any features can be accessed at any time by AGAT).
 Moreover, it allows to fix all potential errors in the limit of the possibilities given by the format itself.
-See the Omniscient section for more information about it.
+See the AGAT parser section for more information about it.

 * with \_sq\_ prefix

  \_sq\_ stands for SEQUENTIAL.
 Those tools will read and process GFF/GTF files from the top to the bottom, line by line, performing tasks on the fly.
 This is memory efficient but the sanity check of the file is minimum.
 Those tools are not intended to perform complex tasks.

-## Omniscient / parsing performed by \_sp\_ prefix tools / Standardisation for a full GFF3 compliant to any tool
+## The AGAT parser / used by \_sp\_ prefix tools / Standardisation to create GXF files compliant to any tool

 The first step of AGAT' tools with the \_sp\_ prefix of is to fix the file to standardize it. (e.g. a file containing only exon will be modified to create mRNA and gene features).
-To perform this task AGAT parses and slurps the entire data into a data structure called Omniscient.
+To perform this task AGAT parses and slurps the entire data into a specific data structure.
-Below you will find more information about peculiarity of the Omniscient structure, and the parsing approach used.
+Below you will find more information about peculiarity of this data structure, and the parsing approach used.

-### What performs the Omniscient parser
+### What performs the AGAT parser

 * It creates missing parental features. (e.g if a level2 or level3 feature do not have parental feature(s) we create the missing level2 and/or level1 feature(s)).
 * It creates missing mandatory attributes (ID and/or Parent).